TnTech-ECE/CapstoneStarterRepo/Software/ReadMe.md

-For each of the sets of programs written, create a directory in the software folder.
+For each of the sets of programs written, a directory in the software folder has been created.

-Each software folder must contain a readme file detailing
+Each software folder will contain a readme file detailing

 1. What the software does
 2. All dependencies